magento/devdocs/src/guides/v2.4/performance-best-practices/software.md

 This document does not provide in-depth MySQL tuning instructions because each store and environment is different, but we can make some general recommendations.

-There have been many improvements to MySQL 5.6 and 5.7.
-We are confident that MySQL is distributed with good default settings.
+There have been many improvements to MySQL 5.7.9 We are confident that MySQL is distributed with good default settings.
 The most critical settings are:

 Parameter | Default | Description
 --- | --- | ---